EVOLUTIONARY EXPLANATIONS OF AGGRESSION

 Until recently, relatively little attention was focused on female aggression.
 Campbell (1999) argues that

 After choosing a mate, females bear the brunt of child production.
-Not only does the woman have to produce and carry the baby, in western society she remains responsible for raising him or her.
+Not only does the woman have to produce and carry the baby, but in Western society, she remains responsible for raising him or her.
 Because offspring are at such a high cost for the female, the male’s resource contribution could mean life or death for her and her child, weighing significantly on her fitness potential (Schutzwohl, 2008).
-If a woman knows or suspects that her husband is being unfaithful, she will be more concerned that he is sharing his resources with another female, rather than making another baby (Schutzwohl, 2008).
+If a woman knows or suspects that her husband is being unfaithful, she will be more concerned that he is sharing his resources with another woman, rather than making another baby (Schutzwohl, 2008).
 As a result, for females, emotional infidelity is significantly more vexing than sexual infidelity.
 In a study done to determine the behavioural differences between men and women in terms of jealousy, researchers found that women were most upset when they found out, or suspected that their mate had given a gift to another woman, closely followed by spending time with another woman, and spending time thinking about another woman (de Weerth, 1993).
-These are considered the worst offenses because the man is giving away both the monetary resources, and the time that he could be using to support his child.
-In the same study, women also self-reported more overall jealousy in relationships than men did.
-This is likely due to the parental investment costs that females incur – females have more to lose with an unfaithful spouse (De Weerth, 1993).
+These are considered the worst offences because the man is giving away the monetary resources and the time he could use to support his child.
+In the same study, women also self-reported more overall jealousy in relationships than men.
+This is likely due to the parental investment costs females incur – females have more to lose with an unfaithful spouse (De Weerth, 1993).

 Aggression and Jealousy in Females